 Integral Senior Living manages senior living properties — it’s our business.
-Everything about our company is designed to promote the profitability of your senior living projects and we do that by prioritizing quality care for residents and enriching work environments for our employees.
+Everything about our company is designed to promote the profitability of your senior living projects and we do that by prioritizing quality care for residents and enriching work environments for our associates.
 We treat our third-party managed properties with experience and expertise as if they are our own.
 Our dedicated Regional Teams, State-of-the Art Systems, and Company Culture that Promotes Targeted Goals.

 Integral Senior Living is dedicated to the development and operation of successful residential living environments for senior adults.
-We are committed to working with clients and employees who share the values of dignity, autonomy, and choice for senior residents.
+We are committed to working with clients and associates who share the values of dignity, autonomy, and choice for senior residents.
 Integral Senior Living operates various models of senior care residential facilities, including independent living, assisted living and Alzheimer’s/dementia care.

 2020 and 2021 will be known as the era of heightened Problem Solving/Solution Finding at ISL.
 New safety protocols were instituted with lightning-fast speed.
 PPE, air purifiers, temperature monitors and other safety items were purchased and installed.
 Ways of interacting with our residents, their families and prospects evolved quickly.
 Our teams of professionals at each community took the definition of resident care to even higher levels.
 We experienced loss.
 We experienced pain.
 We also experienced resiliency and hope.
 The overwhelming majority of our residents and team members were kept safe.
 Our programming changed with the times to keep our residents engaged and active.
 Our amazing dining experience became our amazing room service experience.
 Our family gatherings took on new looks in our visitor verandas outside our communities.
 In the midst of the pandemic, which will linger with all of us forever, our dedicated team members were also able to OPEN 10, yes 10, new communities.
 Our teams focused on never stopping being solutions for seniors and their families.
 People absolutely needed our services, and we were there for them in markets all over the country.